 “Blessed is the one who considers the poor.
 In the day of trouble the LORD delivers him; the LORD protects him and keeps him alive; he is called blessed in the land; you do not give him up to the will of his enemies.”
 Psalm 41:1-2As a side note, I once volunteered for a holiday giving program that brought gifts to children in urban communities.
 They received the usual dolls and trucks etc.I recall one little girl wearing a summer dress in the middle of an ice cold winter.
 Obviously, it was the best her parents could do at that time.
 She was dressed and she was in school.
 That was a good thing.She had received an expensive pretty doll, but she gazed longingly towards the boy that received a hat and gloves.
 I knew she would have traded that doll for warm clothes without a single thought.
 My heart could barely contain itself.
 She never said a word.
 Yet I clearly see her plight.
 That experience stayed with me.
 It was easy for me to make a difference but difficult for her to convey her need.I also learned that poverty is not always in an urban community.
 It happens in middle class communities too.
 So it’s important to diversify your giving in urban and suburban food pantries.When people lose their jobs it can sometimes be months or years between job placements.
 It can be especially challenging if they are over 40.
 And that’s often when they have children going to college, mortgage and car payments etc.You can not single handedly end poverty.
 Nor is it your job to do so.
 Ultimately people must think, learn, and come out of poverty themselves with the proper training and financial educational tools which is not necessarily taught in most public schools today.But you can make a difference no matter how large or small.
 It’s consistency that matters.Whatever you are doing today, this weekend or next week, find a way to give.
 That’s what really opens heaven’s door to pour out blessings that will fill your need(s) that may or may not be considered “unmentionable” to you.###"Whoever is generous to the poor lends to the LORD, and He will repay him for his deed.”

-Proverbs 19:17LeTicia Lee is author of My Love is One (What I Learned from the Messiah about Love, Family, Climate Change & The Second Coming) Also a movie on demand.
+Proverbs 19:17LeTicia Lee is author of My Love is One (What I Learned from the Messiah about Love, Family, Climate Change & The Second Coming) Also a now a movie on demand.

 P. O. Box 20711Rochester, New York 14602 USA